teaches in the Ph.D. program, is director of the Individually Designed Ph.D.

 Professional Title: Associate Professor

-Area of Work and Concentration at Lesley: Ph.D. studies; qualitative research
+Area of Work and Concentration at Lesley: Ph.D. in Educational Studies; interdisciplinary focus; qualitative research

-Representative List of Recent Courses Taught: Nature of Inquiry: a philosophy of research course
+Representative List of Recent Courses Taught: Nature of Inquiry: a philosophy of research course; Qualitative

 888.LESLEY.U / 617.349.8300